top

 Finances are always an important aspect of nursing home eligibility.
 Some nursing homes have no financial criteria for admission.
 These are referred to as “private pay”.
 This means that the resident pays for the complete cost of their care.
 The majority of Americans with dementia rely on Medicaid and cannot afford to privately pay for their care.
 Medicaid has benefits that pay for nursing home care and their eligibility criteria can be exceedingly complicated with different rules in each state.

 Medicaid requires applicants to be nearly impoverished to be financially eligible depending on the program they are applying for.
-In 2023, a single applicant must make less than $2,742 in monthly income and have less than $2,000 in countable assets.
+In most states in 2025, a single applicant must have income of $2,901/month or less, and have less than $2,000 in countable assets.
 However, there are many exceptions to these rules and some states offer even more accommodations for those with dementia.
 See state specific Medicaid eligibility criteria.
 Learn more about how to qualify for Medicaid.

 Medicaid is broken down into programs: